ArminJo/Talkie/README.md

 - Porting to ATtinys is not possible, since they lack the hardware multiplication. ( Believe me, I tried it! )

 ## Own vocabulary
+To create LPC data you can use the [python_wizard](https://github.com/ptwz/python_wizard) or [BlueWizard](https://github.com/patrick99e99/BlueWizard) for Mac OS X.

-To create LPC data you can use [Qboxpro](http://ftp.whtech.com/pc%20utilities/qboxpro.zip), an unsupported old Windows application running under XP, which can produce Talkie compatible data streams.
+Another way to create LPC data is to use [Qboxpro](http://ftp.whtech.com/pc%20utilities/qboxpro.zip), an unsupported old Windows application running under XP, which can produce Talkie compatible data streams.
 The missing BWCC.DLL (Borland Windows Custom Control Library) can be found e.g. [here](http://www.download-dll.com/dll-BWCC.dll.html).
 The process is described [here](http://furrtek.free.fr/index.php?a=speakandspell&ss=9&i=2) and goes like this:
  - Create a new project using the following project parameters : Byte / 8 KHz / 5220 coding table
  - Goto Project and add the audio file